dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 However, this will fail if the previous and current versions have different database schemas.

 Also, note DBOS Cloud will keep running Transact workflows from previous versions until they complete.
-This means you need to be mindful of non-backward compatible database schema migrations, as they could break running workflows.
+This means you need to be mindful of non-backward-compatible database schema migrations, as they could break running workflows.

 For more information on schema management, see our [schema management guide](./database-management.md#database-schema-management).